mh-embed/.devcontainer/README.md

 ```
 rosrun <PackageName> <NodeName>
 ```

+## Alternatively, use a launch file with [roslaunch](http://wiki.ros.org/roslaunch)
+- This section is TBD, use the previous one for now.

 7. To see information such as rostopic, open a new terminal window and do whatever you need to do.